Abanto (Basque country)

 Abanto y Ciérvana-Abanto Zierbena is a municipality located in the province of Biscay, in the autonomous community of Basque Country, in the north of Spain.

-Administratively it has been separate from its neighbour Zierbena, about 5 km to the north, since 1995; however, its name has never been officially shortened to Abanto due to there being a small village of that name in the Aragón region.
-The vast majority of the municipality's population do not reside in the tiny hamlet of Abanto but in the former mining settlement of Gallarta, nowadays a commuter town for Bilbao with motorway connection (Autovía A-8), train station (Cercanías Bilbao C2 line) and a large industrial estate.
+Administratively, it has been separate from its neighbour Zierbena, about 5 km to the north, since 1995; however, its name has never been officially shortened to Abanto due to there being a small village of that name in the Aragón region.
+The vast majority of the municipality's population does not reside in the tiny hamlet of Abanto, but in the former mining settlement of Gallarta, nowadays a commuter town for Bilbao with motorway connection (Autovía A-8), train station (Cercanías Bilbao C2 line) and a large industrial estate.

 Neighborhoods

 Abanto was originally divided into concejos, Susoko Abanto or Abanto de Suso and Yusoko Abanto or Abanto de Yuso, nowadays administratively divided into neighborhoods or wards: